A Journey Through Parallel Realities

 What Is Lying Beyond Our Perceptions

-His speculation regarding the pineal gland as an undeveloped “third eye” resonates with ancient esoteric and spiritualist traditions that attributed mystical properties to this small endocrine organ.
+His speculation regarding the pineal gland as an undeveloped “third eye” matches with ancient esoteric and spiritualist traditions that attributed mystical properties to this small endocrine organ.
 Various spiritual practices, from Hinduism to Western occultism, have long regarded the pineal gland as a gateway to higher consciousness.
 Smith’s incorporation of this concept demonstrates his familiarity with both scientific and mystical literature.
+This is something to be expected from a good writer, especially a good horror writer.

-The story also examines humanity’s relationship with knowledge and the potentially catastrophic consequences of transcending natural limitations.
+The story also goes into humanity’s relationship with knowledge and the potentially catastrophic consequences of transcending natural limitations.

 Author: Clark Ashton Smith